 Horses have to be fed.
 Every day, morning and evening.
-It’s an endless cycle of feed, water, clean up poop and hopefully, there is a bit of time left to enjoy your horse!
+It’s an endless cycle of feed, water, clean-up poop, and hopefully, there is a bit of time left to enjoy your horse!

-Each year the haying season rolls around and it’s the big rush to get hay in the barn before it rains.
+Each year the haying season rolls around and it’s the big rush to get the hay in the barn before it rains.
 Depending on how many horses you have, this can be a big project, with a huge sigh of relief when the barn door closes with all the hay for the year stacked.
 Square bales are very familiar to the horse owner, but there is another option: round bales.

 Square Bales: Pros

 - Easier to feed a predetermined weight per horse

 - Easier to manage the weight of a horse

 - If you have horses separated into smaller pens, 1-2 horses per pen, then feeding square bales is much easier